 Canada's Food Guide recommends that you eat the following foods every day (for women 19-50 years of age):

-7-8 Servings Vegetables and Fruit
+7-8 Servings of Vegetables and Fruit

 Vegetables and Fruit provide fibre, vitamins and minerals and energy.
 Try vegetables and fruit of different colours to get great nutrition.
 You should eat at least one dark green and one orange vegetable or fruit each day.
 Have vegetables and fruit more often than juice.

-6-7 Serving Grain Products
+6-7 Serving of Grain Products

 Grain Products are a great source of vitamins (especially B vitamins), minerals, fibre and energy.
 Bread, rice, naan, bagels and pasta are all part of the Grain Products food group.
 Choose whole grain varieties that are lower in fat, sugar and salt.
 Try to have at least half of your daily grain intake come from whole grains.

-2 Servings Milk and Alternatives
+2 Servings of Milk and Alternatives

 The Milk and Alternatives food group can provide calcium, vitamin D, protein and other nutrients.
 To get enough vitamin D, everyone (over two years of age) needs to drink 2 cups (500 mL) of milk every day.
 Choose lower-fat varieties like skim, 1% or 2% milk or lower-fat yogurt (under 2% M.F.) and cheese.
 If you do not drink milk, choose fortified soy beverages, rice beverage or calcium-fortified orange juice (pasteurized).
 Some fortified beverages contain calcium but not vitamin D; check the label!